scottrogowski/code2flow/README.md

 1. Determine where those functions are called.
 1. Connect the dots.

-Code2flow is useful for:
+Pasta is useful for:
-- Untangling spaghetti code.
+- Untangling spaghetti code (The inspiration of the project's name).
 - Identifying orphaned functions.
+- Identifying arguments passed into functions.
+- Identifying variables assigned in functions.
+- Provide a better "bird's eye view" of your codebase to get a better     understanding of its architechure
 - Getting new developers up to speed.

-Code2flow provides a *pretty good estimate* of your project's structure.
-No algorithm can generate a perfect call graph for a [dynamic language](https://en.wikipedia.org/wiki/Dynamic_programming_language) – even less so if that language is [duck-typed](https://en.wikipedia.org/wiki/Duck_typing).
-See the known limitations in the section below.
+Pasta provides a *pretty good estimate* of your project's structure but there may be some issues in identifying nodes, certian variables.
+These issues will be a further focus of improvement in Pasta.

 *(Below: Code2flow running against a subset of itself `code2flow code2flow/engine.py code2flow/python.py --target-function=code2flow --downstream-depth=3`)*